 - Articles in KPMG join as Staff Accountants and the levels are SA-1, SA-2, and SA-3.
 The stipend in Big 4 varies from firm to firm varying from 8k to 15k in the first year.

-The drawbacks of working in a Big 4
+What are the drawbacks of working at a Big 4 Accounting Firm?

 - Well if you really want to learn and develop as a professional you need to give in a lot of your HARD WORK – One has to be prepared to work long hours and under strict deadlines.